-- (i) Revenue from the sale of goods is recognized when the significant risks and rewards of ownership of the goods have passed to the buyer, usually on delivery of the goods.
-Revenue from the sale of goods is measured at the fair value of the consideration received or receivable, net of returns and allowances, trade discounts and volume rebates. - (ii) Revenue from Services is recognized when respective service is rendered and accepted by the customer.
-For all debt instruments measured either at amortized cost or at fair value through other comprehensive income, interest income is recorded using the effective interest rate (EIR). - (iii) Insurance claims are accounted for as and when admitted by the concerned authority. - (iv) Interest Income: For all debt instruments measured either at amortized cost or at fair value through other comprehensive income, interest income is recorded using the effective interest rate (EIR). - (v) Dividend Income: Dividend income on investments is recognised when the right to receive dividend is established. - (vi) Other Income: Other Income is accounted for on accrual basis except, where the receipt of income is uncertain. - (vii) Revenue are recognised net of the Goods and Services Tax/Service Tax, wherever applicable.
+- (i) Revenue from the sale of goods is recognized when the significant risks and rewards of ownership of the goods have passed to the buyer, usually on delivery of the goods (i.e. when performance obligation is satisfied) at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
+The transaction price of goods sold and services rendered is net of returns and allowances, trade discounts and volume rebates offered by the Group as part of the contract. - (ii) Revenue from Services is recognized when respective service is rendered and accepted by the customer (i.e. when performance obligation is satisfied) at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
+The transaction price of services rendered is net of, returns and allowances, trade discounts and volume rebates offered by the Group as part of the contract. - (iii) Insurance claims are accounted for as and when admitted by the concerned authority. - (iv) Interest Income: For all debt instruments measured either at amortized cost or at fair value through other comprehensive income, interest income is recorded using the effective interest rate (EIR). - (v) Dividend Income: Dividend income on investments is recognised when the right to receive dividend is established. - (vi) Other Income: Other Income is accounted for on accrual basis except, where the receipt of income is uncertain. - (vii) Revenue are recognised net of the Goods and Services Tax/Service Tax, wherever applicable.